-localeDir = 'locales' //directory structure will then look like this: %PROJECT\ROOT%/locales/en\GB
+localeDir = 'locales' //directory structure will then look like this: %PROJECT_ROOT%/locales/en_GB

-IDE PLUGIN
+IDE Plugin

 This feature mimics the behavior of the 'eclipse', 'idea', etc. Gradle plugins for Flex projects.
 It generates IDE configuration files and puts the dependencies from the Gradle/Maven cache on the IDE's build path.
-It consists of subplugins for all known Flex IDE's which can be applied separately.
-As of GradleFx v0.5 only the FlashBuilder subplugin has been implemented.
+It consists of subplugins for both FlashBuilder and Intellij which can be applied separately.

-If you want support for all known IDE's load the plugin like this:
+If you want support for all supported IDE's load the plugin like this: